drawwithcode/MOODboard/README.md

 ### Communication aim

-The main goal was to create an **interactive experience** where users can reconnect with their peers and other anonymous surfers through their emotions, to enable speculation around the theme of **sentient algorithms**.
+The project was created with the aim of encouraging the user to reflect on the theme of **algorithmic emotions**.
+The main goal is to activate a speculation on the fact that a computer can actually recognise and replicate a human emotion.

 ### Context of use
+This digital experience aims to be used by users in order to **reconnect with their peers** and other anonymous surfers through their emotions.
+Thus enabling them to share and re-connect with each other.

 ### Device